rev-net/memo/memo.md

 #### $SAVE_THE_BANANAS

 An ongoing campaign could use a revnet to receive donations, with a large 99% split automatically shared between a few different organizations that support the desired outcome.
-The 1% little bit of $SAVE_THE_BANANAS can float to donators, useful for an immediate rebate, or a liquid community meme asset.
+The 1% little bit of $SAVE_THE_BANANAS can float to donors, useful for an immediate rebate, or a liquid community meme asset.

 #### $FILIPS_NAIL_SALON